This post is about mushrooms boost the immune system (Turkey Tail) and grow new brain cells (Lion’s Mane).

 So for at least 300,000 years we had nothing in the way of modern pharmaceuticals, and yet survived illness and poor health to propagate our way into the future.
 Therefore our ancestors, out of necessity (and a lot of trial and error), found medicines growing within nature.

 The modern resistance to ‘natural’ medicine is peculiar, in part because many of the drugs we now take for granted were derived from nature.
 For example, morphine is derived from poppy seed, the first antibiotic; penicillin, came from a mould that displayed anti bacterial properties, and the natural painkiller and blood thinner aspirin originated from willow bark.

 We don’t yet have the engineering capability to imagine, then produce an organism like penicillin from scratch (no doubt it’ll come).
-Instead we spot functionality in nature that we want, isolate it, and then produce it en mass.
+Instead we spot functionality in nature that we want, isolate it, and then produce it en masse.